lpoto/discord-utility-bot/README.md

 * Customizable:
 	- prefix,
 	- welcome text,
-	- which roles are allowed to use a command
+	- which roles are allowed to use a command,
+	- time before the auto-deleting messages are deleted

 For more information type `-help` in discord channel, after adding the bot.